Are you mad? Read on for a make-up freebie!

 Reinforce the Concept of Zero with These Activities

 Struggling to find a meaningful and creative way to teach the number zero?
-The zero experts in our Curriculum Development department have put together some activities that you can use to reinforce the concept with your math student.
+Our “zero” experts have put together some activities that you can use to reinforce the concept with your math student.

 1. Here are a few activities that you can use with students working in Primer through Beta to teach and reinforce the concept of zero.